TeamNewPipe/documentation/docs/index.md

 ## Introduction

 The NewPipeExtractor is a Java framework for scraping video platform websites in a way that they can be accessed like a normal API.
-The extractor is the core of the popular YouTube and streaming App [NewPipe](https://newpipe.schabi.org) for android, however it's system independent and also available for other platforms.
+The extractor is the core of the popular YouTube and streaming App [NewPipe](https://newpipe.schabi.org) for android, however it's system independent and also available for other platforms as well.

 The beauty behind this framework is it takes care of the extracting process, error handling etc., so you can take care about what is important: Scraping the website.
 It focuses on making it possible for the creator of a scraper for a streaming service to create the best outcome with the least amount of written code.